DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 #### Example multi-academy school user task

-"As someone in an administrative or mentor role at a multi-academy trust, we need to be able to submit claims on behalf of other schools within our trust, so that we can reduce the burden on schools having to submit claims individually.
+“As someone in an administrative or mentor role at a multi-academy trust, We need to be able to submit claims on behalf of other schools within our trust, So that we can reduce the burden on schools having to submit claims individually.”

 #### How we used this user task